telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

 ###<a name="section3.3"></a>Programming a custom Oozie client

 Oozie provides a Java API for custom Java clients development.
-There is a step-by-step example in this [offical link](http://oozie.apache.org/docs/4.0.0/DG_Examples.html#Java_API_Example).
+There is a step-by-step example in this [official link](http://oozie.apache.org/docs/4.0.0/DG_Examples.html#Java_API_Example).

-Additionally, the [API REST](http://oozie.apache.org/docs/4.0.0/WebServicesAPI.html) for Oozie allows you for submitting and runnint workflows in a REST fashion.
+Additionally, the [API REST](http://oozie.apache.org/docs/4.0.0/WebServicesAPI.html) for Oozie allows you for submitting and running workflows in a REST fashion.

 The programming section of this document will explain you how to create an application taking advantage both of the Oozie API and the Oozie REST API.